 A well designed swimming pool is a complimentary addition to any outdoor living area.
-And whilst visually the pool is often the focus – the purpose of your pool design should be the seamless use of the whole outdoor space – year round.
-By this I mean allocate space and positioning according to how intensive you think your use of an outdoor living area will be, for instance:
+Whilst visually the pool is often the focus – the purpose of your pool design should be the seamless use of the whole outdoor space year round.
+By this I mean ensure you allocate space and position the pool according to how you will utilise the remaining outdoor space.

-- Grassed areas if you have kids and animals will afford play areas and free roaming – year round
+- Grassed areas if you have kids and animals for play areas and free roaming year round

-- Al fresco entertaining and outdoor rooms will break the sun in summer and knock the chill in winter
+- Al fresco entertaining and outdoor rooms will protect you from the sun in summer and keep you warm during the winter

-- Pools serve a practical purpose for the Summer period ( – effectively the period from October to April if you have solar heating); and otherwise offer a purely visual function year round.
+- Pools serve a practical purpose for the Summer period (effectively from October to April if you have solar heating); and otherwise offer a purely visual function year round.

 - Kick the footy